-So let’s continue to dive into the topic by breaking down the best tips and recommendations for each body type, starting with The Rectangle.
+So over the next five days we’re going to highlight each one, and breaking down the best tips and recommendations for each body type, starting with The Rectangle.

 You might also hear a rectangle referred to as “straight.”